 Though upon reaching adolescence hyperactivity often slows down, it gets replaced with a state of internal anxiety and restlessness that usually develops into irresponsibility, difficulties with self-organization and discordant behaviors.

 A child with ADHD symptoms: do’s and don’ts

 1. Do not panic

 A child’s condition would be greatly improved with properly organized treatment and correction of difficulties.

 2. Undertake treatment

-Since the ADHD occurrence is due to combination of different reasons, it requires multifaceted attitude.
+Since the ADHD occurrence is due to a combination of different reasons, it requires a multifaceted attitude.
 There is no single method for effective treatment of ADHD, but a comprehensive approach that sets a stage for success.